Simplify infrastructure self-service with Blueprints

 • Around 31% of employees in the entire IT sector missed a workday because of stress.

-• The most stressed IT area is Data Science & Machine Learning, which is 16.16% points more than the average in the IT sector.
-The least stressed are IT Project Management & Business Analytics.
+• The most stressed IT area is Data Science & Machine Learning, which is 16.16 percentage points more than the average in the IT sector.
+The least stressed IT professionals work in IT Project Management & Business Analytics.

 • Heavy workload is the top stressor at work, with an average of 51% of all respondents identifying it as such.